I ran 5K every day for a month and this is what happened

-From weight loss to mental clarity, our writer reaps the rewards (and overcomes toilet-related challenges) of daily 5k runs
+From weight loss to mental clarity, our writer reaped the rewards of running 5K every day, but would she still do the challenge today?

 (Image credit: Lucy Gornall)

-I have never classed myself as a runner - as a personal trainer, I prefer gym-based sessions.
-However, when I ran 5k every day for a month, I quickly realised why people choose running as their go-to exercise.
+I have never classed myself as a runner—as a personal trainer, I prefer gym-based sessions.
+However, when I ran 5K every day for a month, I quickly realized why people choose running as their go-to exercise.

-Aside from cross country and athletics at school, I only really ever used to run at the gym - opting for sprints, hill climbs and the odd quick 2km treadmill run.
-I also teach at a studio in central London which incorporates shorts runs.
-But, when the lockdown kicked in and gyms closed here in the UK, running soon became my escape.
+Aside from cross country and athletics at school, I only really ever used to run at the gym—opting for sprints, hill climbs and the odd quick 2km treadmill run.
+I also teach at a studio in central London which incorporates short runs.
+But, when the COVID lockdown kicked in and gyms closed here in the UK, running soon became my escape.

 I ran until my knees creaked and my feet were sore.
 I didn’t stop.
 Then when the gyms reopened, alongside my usual regime of resistance training, CrossFit-esque workouts and boxing, I vowed to keep up the runs.
-So that’s where my 'run 5k a day for 30 days' idea came from.
+So that's where my run-5K-every-day-for-30-days idea came from.
 Revolutionary, right?

-Regardless, every day I taped up my knees, pulled on my best running shoes and set my Apple Watch Series 6 to 5km timer mode.
-Here's an account of what happened to me by day 30 of 5k-a-day - and if you want to try it for yourself, check out my top tips at the end of the article.
-Happy 5k running!
+Regardless, every day I taped up my knees, pulled on my running shoes and set my Apple Watch to 5km timer mode.
+Here's an account of what happened to me by day 30 of 5K every day.

 I lost weight